rolger/advent-of-craft-2024/exercise/java/day12/thoughts.md

 ## list of topics

 * replace List<Child> childrenRepository with first class collection ChildRepository
+* extract an interface ChildRepository and inject it into Santa
 * replace string with Behavior enum
 * replace List<Toy> wishlist with first class collection ToyWishlist

 ## steps

+Implement the first class collection ChildRepository, but then I extracted an interface.
+The class Santa should not know about the implementation, only the interface.
+It's defining the contract and gets the implementation injected.
+This leads to the next step, the Dependency Inversion Principle and adoptions in the tests.